On the fundamental group of the complement of a complex hyperplane arrangement: Construction of the Distinguishing Invariant

 (2) Any point is incident to at least two lines. \end{definition}

-For lines $l$ and $l'$ and a point $p$ as in axiom (1) we write $p=l\cap l'$ and call $p$ the intersection point of the lines $l$ and $l'$.
-We call a configuration $C=(\lll,\ppp,\succ)$ non-degenerate if $|\ppp|>1$, hence not all the lines pass through one point.\footnote{The notion of a non-degenerate configuration is essentially equivalent to the notion of a simple rank 3 matroid on the set of lines.}
+If lines $l$ and $l'$ and a point $p$ are as in axiom (1), we write $p=l\cap l'$ and call $p$ the intersection point of the lines $l$ and $l'$.
+We say that an incidence structure $C=(\clll,\ppp,\succ)$ is \emph{non-degenerate} if $|\ppp|>1$, i.e., if not all of the lines meet at the same point.\footnote{The notion of a non-degenerate incidence structure is essentially equivalent to the notion of a simple rank 3 matroid on the set of lines.}